Algebraic Characterization of Isometries of the Complex and Quaternionic Hyperbolic Planes: Introduction

-Suppose $g$ is hyperbolic.
-It follows from the conjugacy classification that it has a complex eigenvalue outside the unit circle, and one eigenvalue inside the unit circle.
+\item[(h)]{ Suppose $g$ is hyperbolic: It follows from the conjugacy classification that it has a complex eigenvalue outside the unit disc, and one eigenvalue inside the unit disc.
 The other eigenvalue lies on the unit circle.
-An hyperbolic isometry $g$ is called \emph{regular hyperbolic} if it has a non-real eigenvalue whose norm is different from $1$.
-We call $g$ \emph{strictly hyperbolic} if all its eigenvalues are real.
-We call $g$ a \emph{screw hyperbolic} if it has two real eigenvalues and its non-real eigenvalue lies on the unit circle.
+The isometry $g$ is called a \emph{regular hyperbolic} if it has a non-real eigenvalue of norm different from $1$.
+If all the eigenvalues of $g$ are real numbers, then it is called a \emph{strictly hyperbolic}.
+If $g$ has two and only two real eigenvalues, then it is called a \emph{screw hyperbolic}.
 Note that screw hyperbolics occur only if $\F=\H$.
-When $\F=\C$, the action of the regular hyperbolics and the screw hyperbolics on $\h^2_{\C}$ are dynamically indifferent, and following Goldman, we call them \emph{loxodromic}.
+When $\F=\C$, dynamically there is no difference between the regular hyperbolics and the screw hyperbolics.
+It can be seen from the conjugacy classification in $U(2,1)$ that a regular hyperbolic can be obtained from a screw hyperbolic by multiplying a central element of the form $\lambda I$, where $|\lambda|=1$, and vice-versa.
+Hence we identify the two classes in $U(2,1)$, and following Goldman, call them \emph{loxodromic}.}

-Suppose $g$ is parabolic.
-If $g$ is unipotent, i.e. all its eigenvalues are $1$, then it is called a \emph{vertical Heisenberg translation} or \emph{non-vertical Heisenberg translation} according as the minimal polynomial of $g$ has degree $2$ or $3$.
-If $g$ has a non-real eigenvalue of multiplicity three, then it is called an \emph{ellipto-translation}, resp. \emph{ ellipto-parabolic} if the minimal polynomial has degree $2$, resp. $3$.
-When $\F=\C$, these classes do not occur, as their action on $\h^2_{\C}$ will be the same as the vertical or non-vertical Heisenberg translation.
-When $g$ has two different eigenvalues, then it is called a \emph{screw parabolic}.
+\item[(p)] { Suppose $g$ is parabolic: Let $g$ be unipotent, i.e. all eigenvalues of $g$ are $1$.
+If the minimal polynomial of $g$ is $(x-1)^2$, then it is called a \emph{vertical translation}.
+It is a \emph{non-vertical translation} if the minimal polynomial is $(x-1)^3$.
+Suppose $g$ is a non-unipotent, i.e. it has a non-real eigenvalue.
+Suppose the multiplicity of the non-real eigenvalue is $3$: then $g$ is an \emph{ellipto-translation} or \emph{ ellipto-parabolic} according as the minimal polynomial of $g$ has degree $2$ or $3$.
+When $\F=\C$, these classes do not occur, as they act on $\h^2_{\C}$ as the vertical or non-vertical translations.
+If $g$ has two distinct eigenvalues, it is called a \emph{screw parabolic}. } \end{itemize} Given any isometry $g$ of $\h^2_{\F}$, it belongs to one of the above classes.